Jewish Museum London: Collections

 The museum housed a major international-level collection of Jewish ceremonial art including the Lindo lamp, an early example of a British Hanukkah menorah.
 The building included a gallery entitled Judaism: A Living Faith, displaying the museum's noted collection of Jewish ceremonial art.
 This collection had been awarded "designated" status by the Museums, Libraries and Archives Council in recognition of its outstanding national importance.
 The museum's Holocaust Gallery included items and filmed survivor testimony from Leon Greenman, who was one of the few British subjects to be interned in the death camps section at Auschwitz.

 The museum also had exhibitions recounting the history of Jewish life in England, supported by a diverse collection of objects.
 There were also collections of paintings, prints and drawings, and an archive of photographs, which consisted mainly of black and white photographs from the 1900s to the 1940s, along with militaria from the former Jewish Military Museum, which merged into it in January 2015.

 Exhibitions

-There were two temporary exhibition spaces.
-The third floor housed major exhibitions, with smaller exhibitions in the temporary exhibition space on the ground floor.
+Since leaving its Camden premises in 2023, the museum has continued to organize exhibitions and displays at partner institutions and other venues.
+In 2026, it opened an interim exhibition space at JW3 while continuing to present parts of its collection at venues elsewhere in the United Kingdom.

+Among the museum's 2026 external exhibitions were Through a Queer Lens: Stories of LGBTQ+ Jews at Manchester Jewish Museum, featuring photographic portraits originally developed by the Jewish Museum London, and Voices on Stage: Women in Yiddish Theatre at Bradford Reform Synagogue.